Chapter 7 Bankruptcy Attorney

 How Does It Work?

-Here’s how it works: when you file for Bankruptcy, a trustee is assigned to oversee the process.
-Their job is sell assets and distribute the money to your creditors whenever the possible.
-The trustee is limited to selling non-exempt assets only.
-When we file your Bankruptcy petition, we are carefully look at your assets and the law and exempt as much as possible.
-As noted above, most people who qualify for a Chapter 7 Bankruptcy are able to keep all of their property.
+When you file for Chapter 7 bankruptcy, a trustee is assigned to oversee the process.
+Their job is to sell any non-exempt assets and distribute the proceeds to your creditors.
+Experienced Bankruptcy attorney Scott Ciolek will carefully review your assets and the law to exempt as much property as possible.
+In most cases, people who qualify for Chapter 7 bankruptcy are able to keep all of their property.

 Chapter 7 is the most common Bankruptcy filed but not everyone qualifies.
-The bankruptcy “means test” will determine if you are eligible to file Chapter 7 Bankruptcy.
-The purpose of this test is to determine whether your income exceeds a certain amount making you ineligible for this particular type of Bankruptcy.
+The bankruptcy “means test” will determine if you are eligible to file for Chapter 7 Bankruptcy.
+This test aims to determine whether your income exceeds a certain amount, making you ineligible for this type of Bankruptcy.